XYIheng/kea_doc/docs/source/multipleProperty.rst

 this strategy would randomly select another property as a new target.
 In addition, this strategy would randomly select a property for check when multiple properties’ preconditions are satisfied.

-Suppose we have several properties in different files, we can run them together by specifying multiple files in the command line.
+Suppose you have several properties in different files, you can run them together by specifying multiple files in the command line.

 .. code-block:: console